RESOStandards/reso-certification-utils/lib/certification/README.md

 For Data Dictionary 2.0, the following tests are run:
 1. **Metadata Validation** (RESO Commander) - Includes type, synonym checking, and Lookup Resource validation
 2. **Variations Report** (RESO Cert Utils) - Uses the [`findVariations` option](../variations/README.md) with the output of step (1)
-  * Note: You will need a provider token in your `.env` file to access the Variations Service for mappings
+  * Note: You will need auth info in your `.env` file to access the Variations Service for mappings
-  * Without a provider token, machine based techniques alone will be used
+  * Without auth info, machine based techniques alone will be used
+  * See [sample.env](../../sample.env) for more information
-  * Please contact [dev@reso.org](dev@reso.org) for more information
+  * Please contact [dev@reso.org](dev@reso.org) with any questions
 3. **Data Availability Report** (RESO Cert Utils) - Data Availability sampling using the [`replicate` option](../replication/README.md) and the following strategies:
   * TimestampDesc
   * NextLink